BlakeJC94/sudoku-py/README.md

 Small Sudoku library for practicing programming in Python.

+* Basic CLI endpoint to generate and solve puzzles from the command line,
-* API to handle sudoku puzzles in Python
+* API to handle sudoku puzzles in Python,
-    * Load puzzles from `txt` files or as a Python List
+    * Load puzzles from `txt` files or as a Python List,
-    * Includes methods to verify valid puzzles
+    * Includes methods to verify valid puzzles,
-* Basic iterative non-random solver
+* Basic iterative non-random solver,
+    * Finds all possible solutions if requested,
-* Generate random puzzles
+* Generate random puzzles,
+    * Optionally specify the difficulty,

 ## Installation